EntityGraphQL/EntityGraphQL/docs/docs/library-compatibility/expression-reuse.md

 # Reusing Linq Expressions

 Computed properties don't work with most Linq providers out of the box.
-Dave Glick has a great related post on [Computed Proprties and EntityFramework](https://www.daveaglick.com/posts/computed-properties-and-entity-framework).
+Dave Glick has a great related post on [Computed Properties and EntityFramework](https://www.daveaglick.com/posts/computed-properties-and-entity-framework).

 Here's a list of various libraries that can help